 The District offers a tax deferred annuity plan for its employees.
-The plan permits participants to defer a portion of their salary until future years under two types of deferrals: elective deferrals (employee contribution) and non-elective contribution (employer matching) at {contribution rate in dollars or as a percentage of salary}.
-The employer contribution rate is set by {authority under which rates are established, such as the District's governing body or a union contract}.
+The plan permits participants to defer a portion of their salary until future years under two types of deferrals: elective deferrals (employee contribution) and non-elective contribution (employer matching)

 The District complies with IRS regulations that require school districts to have a written plan to include participating investment companies, types of investments, loans, transfers, and various requirements.
 The plan is administered by {a third party administrator/the District}.
 Plan assets are assets of the District employees, not the school district, and are therefore not reflected on the financial statements.
+The district does not participate in matching employee contributions.